Rkvishnu/react-express-customer-details-app/README.md

 Navigate to the backend with command :

 ```
-cd backted
+cd backend
 npm install
 node app.js
 ```
+5. open xampp server -->mysql service

-5.Set up the MySQL database by executing the necessary SQL scripts (provided in the project).
+6.Set up the MySQL database by executing the necessary SQL scripts (provided in the project).

-6.Update the database connection configuration in the backend code to match your MySQL database settings.
+7.Update the database connection configuration in the backend code to match your MySQL database settings.

 Access the website in your browser at http://localhost:3000.